Taylor Foran

-Taylor Christopher Foran (born 14 October 2003) is an English professional footballer who plays as a defender for Maidstone United, on loan from League Two side Bromley.
+Taylor Christopher Foran (born 14 October 2003) is an English professional footballer who plays as a defender for National League South side Maidstone United.

+Foran began his career with Arsenal and captained the club's U18 side but did not make a senior appearance for the club.
+While at Arsenal, he signed on loan for League Two side Hartlepool United where he made 11 appearances.
+After leaving Arsenal, Foran signed for newly promoted League Two side Bromley in July 2024.
+He played for Bromley twice, both in cup competitions, and captained the club on both occasions.
+Whilst at Bromley, Foran spent time out on loan to non-league sides Southend United, Kidderminster Harriers, Chesham United, Salisbury and Maidstone United.
+In November 2025, his loan deal with Maidstone was made permanent with Foran signing an 18-month contract with the National League South side.

 Career

 Arsenal

 Born in Hillingdon, Foran joined Arsenal in May 2012 and turned professional in July 2022.
 He was captain of the Arsenal under-18 team, and spent time training with the Arsenal first-team.

 Foran moved on loan to League Two side Hartlepool United in January 2023 until the end of the season.

 Taylor was released by Arsenal at the end of the 2023–24 season following the expiration of his contract.

 Bromley

 He signed for newly promoted League Two side Bromley in July 2024.
 On 28 September 2024, Foran joined National League side Southend United on a 28-day loan.
 He made his debut for the club on the same day in a 3–1 home defeat against Gateshead.

 On 8 November 2024, Foran was loaned to Kidderminster Harriers until January 2025.
 In January 2025, Foran joined National League South side Chesham United on a short-term loan deal – the loan was later extended until the end of the season.

 In July 2025, Foran joined National League South side Salisbury on loan until January 2026.
 He made his debut for the club in the 0–0 draw away to Hampton & Richmond Borough on the opening day of the season.
 In October 2025, he had his loan with Salisbury terminated, joining divisional rivals Maidstone United on loan.